 - Greek yogurt or dairy-free yogurt

 - Olive Oil

 - Wash and thinly dice scallions, including the white ends.

-- Wash, de-stem and roughly chop parsley, mint and dill.
-Set aside 1/2 tablespoon of chopped dill for yogurt sauce. .
+- Wash, de-stem and roughly chop parsley, mint, and dill.
+Set aside 1/2 tablespoon of chopped dill for the yogurt sauce.

 - Wash and mince 2 tablespoons of cucumber.
 Set aside for yogurt sauce.

-- Wash and dice remaining cucumber and tomatoes.
+- Wash and dice the remaining cucumber and tomatoes.

 - Mince garlic.
 Set aside 1 teaspoon for yogurt sauce.

 In a mixing bowl, combine scallion, dill, parsley, mint, tomato, cucumber, and garlic.
 Add in hemp seeds, and season with lemon, olive oil, and salt.
 Set aside.

 Tip: a little bit of oil goes a long way with this herb salad.
 If you are looking to cut calories, feel free to be less generous!